Texas

 Additionally, consider adding the Texas Notary Handbook to your order for $15.25.
 This handbook serves as a handy reference to notary statutes and administrative rules when you're in the field.

-Step 2: Submit the Application for Appointment as a Texas Notary Public
+Step 2: Submit the Application and Bond Details

 How Much Does It Cost to Become a Notary in Texas?